FREQUENTLY ASKED QUESTIONS

 Q: How should my child dress for class?

-A: Your child should be dressed to move.
-Jeans should not be worn.
-Hair must be pulled back in a ponytail, dresses and skirts can be okay as long as the child has leggings/tights or a leotard on underneath.
-No attire should restrict the student’s movement.
+A: Your child should be dressed to move!
+Long hair must be pulled back in a ponytail and jeans or other restrictive clothing should be avoided.
+Dresses and skirts are okay to wear as long as the child has leggings, tights, or a leotard on underneath.

 Q: What should my child bring with them to class?

-A: We recommend the child brings or wears socks if he or she has any type of movement class.
-The student should also bring an insulated lunch and a refillable water bottle.
-Teens and Young Adults should either bring their own lunch or money to get lunch.
+A: We recommend your child brings or wears socks if they have any movement or dance classes.
+Students should also bring an packed, insulated lunch and a refillable water bottle.
+Teens and Young Adults should bring either their own lunch or money to pick up food nearby.